 To summarize, the Preferred Impact Development Plan is the applicant's preferred Site design alternative and is has been further identified as the least environmental damaging most practicable alternative (LEDPA) in the associated project USACE Section 404 permit application and Ohio EPA Section 401 water quality certification application.
 All other alternative locations and associated on-site design alternatives located on the Buckeye Rail Yard Site were not considered practical or feasible for the reasons listed above.
-While the Preferred Impact Development Plan does propose to impact all jurisdictional waters of the United States located on the property, on-site wetland habitat is relatively low to moderate quality and is not considered notable or high quality and therefore is proposed to be mitigated for through the purchase of mitigation bank credits.
-Additionally, proposed impacts to the 7,162 linear feet of jurisdictional stream habitat on-site and associated SCPZ is proposed to be mitigated for by relocating and restoring the existing stream channel, which is anticipated to yield approximately 7,193.00 linear feet of open stream channel, resulting in a net gain of 31.00 linear feet of open channel and the associated SPCZ area to accompany those stream relocations (12.51 acres).
-Additionally, approximately 1,573.00 linear feet of encapsulated/piped stream is also proposed to be added on-site in areas where open stream channel sinuosity are not feasible from a design and setback perspective (underground utilities, proximity to adjoining sites, road crossings, parking areas, entrances/exits, etc.).
-SCPZ area for piped portions as well will yield approximately 4.59 acres.
-Relocated and restored SCPZ acreage will result in approximately 17.10 acres.
+While the Preferred Impact Development Plan does propose to impact all jurisdictional waters of the United States located on the property, on-site wetland habitat is relatively low to moderate quality and is not considered notable or high quality.
+Proposed wetland impacts will be mitigated for through onsite wetland habitat creation at a 1:1 ratio per City of Columbus SWDM guidelines and further through the purchase of mitigation bank credits to meet USACE and Ohio EPA mitigation hierarchy guidelines.
+Additionally, proposed impacts to the 7,412 linear feet of jurisdictional stream habitat on-site and associated SCPZ is proposed to be mitigated for by relocating and restoring the existing stream channel, which is anticipated to yield approximately 7,722.00 linear feet of open stream channel, resulting in a net gain of 310.00 linear feet of open channel and the associated SPCZ area to accompany those stream relocations (20.478 acres total throughout the Site).
+Additionally, approximately 1,260.00 linear feet of encapsulated/piped stream is also proposed to be added on-site in areas where open stream channel sinuosity are not feasible from a design and setback perspective (underground utilities, proximity to adjoining sites, road crossings, parking areas, entrances/exits, etc.).
+As approximately 255 linear feet of encapsulated/piped stream is currently existing on-site, the 1,260.00 linear feet of proposed encapsulated/piped stream does represent an increase of approximately 1,005 linear feet of proposed encapsulated/piped stream on-site.
+However, the proposed open channel stream portions represent a net gain of 310 linear feet of proposed open channel stream habitat (7,722 If versus 7,412 If), so the additional encapsulated/piped stream portions are additional proposed lengths generally not included in the 1:1 replacement ratio of existing versus proposed stream habitat.
+Relocated and restored SCPZ acreage will result in approximately 20.478 acres total (compared to 20.332 acres existing.

-This alternative fulfills the overall project purpose and need and for allowing a substantial amount of buildable and developable land on the Site, while providing for a method to minimize environmental impacts and providing suitable mitigation for those proposed impacts.
-The driver of this alternative being identified and selected as the Preferred Impact Development Plan is it fulfills the overall project purposed and need, while also satisfying the City of Columbus zoning variance request requirements regarding encroachment into a Stream Corridor Protection Zone.
-This alternative avoids encapsulation of the current 7,162 linear feet of stream on-site as initially proposed in the preliminary planning stages of the project and further allows for on-site stream relocation/restoration and associated water quality and habitat improvements while actually increasing linear stream footage on-site and SCPZ acreage (approximately 17.10 acres; an increase of 1.82 acres over the existing 15.28 acres).
+This alternative fulfills the overall project purpose and need and for allowing a substantial amount of buildable and developable land on the Site, while providing for a method to minimize environmental impacts and providing suitable mitigation for those proposed impacts on-site.
+The driver of this alternative being identified and selected as the Preferred Impact Development Plan is it fulfills the overall project purpose and need, while also satisfying the City of Columbus zoning variance request requirements regarding encroachment into a Stream Corridor Protection Zone.
+This alternative avoids encapsulation of the current 7,412 linear feet of stream on-site as initially proposed in the preliminary planning stages of the project and further allows for on-site stream relocation/restoration, wetland creation, and associated water quality and habitat improvements while actually increasing linear stream footage on-site and SCPZ acreage.